 - Pajama pants can be shortened and have a little lace sewn to the bottoms to make drawers.
 You may also want to remove the crotch seam so that it is easier to use the restrooms in your corset and hoops!

-- A women's suit jacket can be turned into a fashionable Zouave jacket (email Liz Martin for directions).
+- A female presenting suit jacket can be turned into a fashionable Zouave jacket (email Liz Martin for directions).

 - Wool hats can be cut and steamed into shape as an acceptable bonnet.
 Look for knitted or crocheted shawls.
 Large lace doilies make great day caps to be worn under your bonnet - just add ribbon and some small silk flowers.
 And do remember your gloves!